mvolkmann/blog/src/rust.md

 The Rust compiler also provides very detailed error messages that include suggestions on how to correct the errors.

+## Why use another programming language

+**Performance:**

+If programming languages that provided automatic memory management (such as JavaScript/TypeScript, Python, and Go) are fast enough for the target application,
+Rust will be overkill.

+**Learning Curve:**

+The learning curve for Rust is quite high.
+It may be too much effort to bring an entire team up to speed on using it.

+**Processor target:**

+If the target platform uses a processor type that is not a target of LLVM, Rust cannot currently produce code that will run on it.

 ## Installing

 Rust is installed using the {% aTargetBlank "", "rustup" %} tool.